-The mullet’s eggs, after being extracted, washed, and purified, are put under salt and then hung to mature.
-At the right moment–and the expertise of the Manca brothers is put to good use in determining exactly when that is–then dried and salted eggs that make bottarga is pressed and sent for distribution.
+After being extracted, washed, and purified, the mullet’s eggs are put under salt and then hung to mature.
+Then, at the right moment–and the expertise of the Manca brothers is put to good use in determining exactly when that is–then dried and salted eggs that make bottarga are pressed and sent for distribution.

 The color of the roe ranges from gold to dark amber.
-The saline aroma is accompanied by notes of almond and musk.
+Notes of almond and musk accompany the saline aroma.
 Oro di Cabras has a smoothness that other bottarga can never achieve.
 A smoothness exalted in the bottarga with su biddiu (in the local Sardinian dialect: the belly button).
-Only the biggest and healthiest grey mullets (one in thirty, on average) allow the expert fisherman to extract the whole egg sac up to the “bellybutton”, the external belly part, thus avoiding any contact between the eggs, hermetically protected inside the sac, and the outside.
+Only the biggest and healthiest grey mullets (one in thirty, on average) allow the expert fisherman to extract the whole egg sac up to the “belly button,” the external belly part, thus avoiding any contact between the eggs, hermetically protected inside the sac, and the outside.